MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/segment-query-definition.md

 ## TRAVERSE

 Expression to move in the graph using the relationship type provided as a parameter.
-Optionally an expression can be applied for the current edges to filter the ones that doesn't meet the conditions.
+Optionally an expression can be applied for the current edges to filter the ones that don't meet the conditions.

 **Syntax**
 `TRAVERSE(relationship_type_name, FILTER(condition))`